Hong Kong reels in public broadcaster as media clampdown intensifies

 Officials are using administrative processes “to get rid of those who tell the truth, which reflects what's going on in the city” more broadly, she said.

-Reporters fear more limits to independent journalism are on the horizon.
+Reporters fear more limits to independent journalism are in the pipeline.
 Earlier this month, Lam vowed to introduce legislation combating “fake news” and hate speech, laws that have created problems for the press elsewhere in the region, including Singapore.